Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/terraform/README.md

     echo $SUBSCRIPTION_ID
 ```

+Every component can be further customized via their respective variable.tf file including network adress spaces values

-If you wish to customize the ARO Cluster specs such as VM Size for control plane and worker nodes or the number of nodes - you will need to edit the [variable.tf](./modules/aro/aro_variables.tf) in the aro module and change the values for aro_version, main_vm_size, worker_vm_size and worker_node_count.
+For example if you wish to customize the ARO Cluster specs such as VM Size for control plane and worker nodes or the number of nodes - you will need to edit the [variable.tf](./modules/aro/aro_variables.tf) in the aro module and change the values for aro_version, main_vm_size, worker_vm_size and worker_node_count.

 > **Important**
 >